garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Container as a Service (CaaS).md

-- is a form of contai
+- is a form of [[Containers]]-based [[virtualization]] in which container engines, orchestration & the underlying compute resources are delivered to users as a service from a cloud provider